 During the Sprint review, what we're seeing in our clients who are working with Agile is that the Change Management activities are all about feedback for the next iteration.
 Are people ready?
 What about sponsor behaviour?
 Do we have any kind of assessments that tell us how they are doing to support the change?
 What do we know about the level of resistance or the level of commitment that we're seeing?
 And also, in the Sprint retrospective, this is where clients are starting to say to us, "We need to be thinking about how we're going to actually adjust our Change Management activities to be ready for the next Sprint."

-Well, in the Change Management space over the last 25 years, we've been building organizational change capabilities, which we transfer inside organizations.
-What we've been really keen to make sure is that these capabilities we're building actually integrate and align with other methods that are also being used in the organization, Agile being one of them.
+Well, in the Change Management space over the last 25 years, we've been building organisational change capabilities, which we transfer inside organisations.
+What we've been really keen to make sure is that these capabilities we're building actually integrate and align with other methods that are also being used in the organisation, Agile being one of them.
 A few years ago, we took a decision to roll up this capability, the skills, the tools, the learning onto a digital platform.
-And what it helps us to do is to provide organizations with a means to engage people without geographical limitations because everyone is on the platform.
+And what it helps us to do is to provide organisations with a means to engage people without geographical limitations because everyone is on the platform.

-It gives organizations a way to reach more people cost effectively because there's video learning on that platform.
-It gives organizations a way to embed just in time people analytics to support Agile delivery at the pace that is required.
-And we have this digital platform, but of course for organizations that are not so digitally mature, they can be supported by workshops and coaching from our experts.
+It gives organisations a way to reach more people cost effectively because there's video learning on that platform.
+It gives organisations a way to embed just in time people analytics to support Agile delivery at the pace that is required.
+And we have this digital platform, but of course for organisations that are not so digitally mature, they can be supported by workshops and coaching from our experts.